DefangLabs/samples/samples/sailsjs/README.md

 ## Prerequisites

 1. Download [Defang CLI](https://github.com/DefangLabs/defang)
-2. Have a managed database service configured and have the connection string ready.
-3. (Optional) If you are using [Defang BYOC](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) authenticated with your AWS account
+2. (Optional) If you are using [Defang BYOC](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) authenticated with your AWS account
-4. (Optional - for local development) [Docker CLI](https://docs.docker.com/engine/install/)
+3. (Optional - for local development) [Docker CLI](https://docs.docker.com/engine/install/)

 ## Development

 For development, we use a local container.
-This can be seen in the compose.yml document.
-To run the sample locally after clonging the respository, you can run on docker by doing _docker compose up --build_ or run without using Docker by doing the following:
+This can be seen in the compose.yaml document.
+To run the sample locally after cloning the respository, you can run on docker by doing the following:

+1. docker compose up --build

 ## Deploying